Native American and Indigenous Studies Community

 For more information email Brian Klopotek, the faculty advisor for the Native American and Indigenous Studies Academic Residential Community.

-This community is currently located in new residence hall.
+This community is currently located in Kalapuya Ilihi.
 Please note that Academic Residential Communities can be moved to different residence hall buildings if the size or need of the community changes.